emcruise/tor-rootkit/README.md

 # Tor Rootkit
+**The Rootkit is still under production and not completely working yet.**

 A python3 standalone Windows 10 Rootkit.
 The networking works over tor hidden services.
 The exe Rootkit-File contains the tor expert bundle, so no staged payload is needed.